aurule/npc/docs/customization/campaigns.rst

 Guide to Subpaths
 ~~~~~~~~~~~~~~~~~

 When creating a new character, or reorganizing existing characters, the objects within ``subpath_components`` are used to build out the character's path.
 Each of these objects is applied in order and can add a directory to the character's path.

-By default, if a directory would be added that doesn't already exist, it will be skipped entirely and the next subpath component will be evaluated.
+If a directory would be added that doesn't already exist, it will be skipped entirely and the next subpath component will be evaluated.
 This can be very useful for creating branching paths.
+Some cli commands (like :ref:`cmd_reorg`) have an option to create missing directories instead.

 .. important::

     Subpaths can only examine top-level tags.
-Nested tags, like the character's ``rank`` within an ``org``, cannot be accessed.
+Nested tags, like the character's ``role`` within an ``org``, cannot be accessed.

 These are the available subpath components: